-An example of a Lease Extension case for a Barnet property is Flat 2 2 Netherfield Road in April 2010.
+An example of a Lease Extension decision for a Barnet property is Flat 2 2 Netherfield Road in April 2010.
 The Tribunale held that premium payable for a 90 year extension to the existing Lease should be £7,705.
-This case affected 1 flat.
-The number of years remaining on the existing lease(s) was 76 years.
+This case related to 1 flat.
+The remaining number of years on the lease was 76 years.

 What makes a Barnet lease unacceptable for security purposes?

 Leasehold conveyancing in Barnet is not unique.
 Most leases are unique and drafting errors can sometimes mean that certain clauses are not included.
 The following missing provisions could result in a defective lease: